-In order to create instances of a class, the class must be invariant, and invariant classes cannot be modified.
+In order to create instances of a class, the class must be invariant, and invariant classes cannot be modified, except in some specific ways.
 While you defined your schema to be as complete as you could at the time you created the classes, inevitably further changes are needed.
 You may now have instances of invariant classes populating your database and a need to modify your schema by redefining certain of these classes.